-The information in the vehicle documentation always takes precedence over the information in this Instruction Manual.
+The information in your vehicle's official documents always take precedence over the information in the current instruction manual.

 All technical specifications provided in this documentation are valid for the standard model in Spain.
 The vehicle data card included in the Maintenance Programme or the vehicle registration documentation shows which engine is installed in the vehicle.